 Booking Your First Time House Sitting through TrustedHousesitters

-Here are a few tips we offer to get the attention of pet owners on TrustedHousesitters.com so they’ll schedule a video call with you and consider your pet-sitting service application.
+Here are a few tips we offer to get the attention of pet owners on TrustedHousesitters.com so they’ll schedule a video call with you and consider your pet-sitting service application. (and if you haven’t signed up for your membership yet, use this link to save 25%!)

 • Have a complete pet sitting profile.
 Fill out all of the fields and upload as many pictures as are allowed.
 If you have kids, upload pictures of your kids playing with pets or dog-walking to show that your kids are animal lovers and not going to be nervous around pets.